aaronodonoghue96/hangman-python/README.md

-# Hangman
+# Hangman Python

-Hangman is a terminal game written in Python, and it runs in the Code Institute mock terminal on Heroku.
+Hangman Python is a terminal game written in Python, and it runs in the Code Institute mock terminal on Heroku.

 ![Image of landing page of Python hangman app displayed on a variety of devices](assets/screenshots/landing_screen.png)